TobiasVanDyk/RaspberryPi-GPIO-Displays/ili9341/README.md

 The display as supplied is not in a Raspberry Pi compatible pin format.
 Details will be given below to connect it to a Raspberry Pi standard 40 pin GPIO connector.

-This is a schematic applicable to the version a shown above:
+This is a schematic applicable to the version as shown above:
 <p align="left">
 <img src="images/schematic1.jpg" width="500" />
 <br>